BubbaDiego/v0.83/README.md

 ```bash
 python launch_app.py
 ```
+When the server starts, the console prints a clickable link to `http://127.0.0.1:5000/` (in terminals that support hyperlinks) so you can open the dashboard directly.

 The `.flaskenv` file provides the usual Flask environment variables for development. `PYTHONPATH` now points to the project root: